cilium/cilium/Documentation/operations/upgrade.rst

 .. _upgrade_general:

 This upgrade guide is intended for Cilium running on Kubernetes.
-If you have questions, feel free to ping us on the :term:`Slack channel`.
+If you have questions, feel free to ping us on `Cilium Slack`_.

 .. include:: upgrade-warning.rst